 – Study Skills for the Cognitive Abilities Test in Primary School

 One of the most effective ways to prepare for an entrance assessment is to create a detailed study plan that outlines what topics need to be studied before test day.
 As part of the schedule, we’d recommend that parents allow time to practice exam technique for the CAT using practice tests and courses.
 Not only do these help familiarise students with the layout of the test, but they allow students to answer practice questions that may be similar to those asked on the day.

 We specialise in publishing CAT4 practice tests and courses to help students improve their confidence.
-We have four 90-minute practice tests available, each consisting of 8 modules that cover Verbal, Non-Verbal, Quantitative and Spatial Reasoning questions.
+We have several 90-minute practice tests available, each consisting of 8 modules that cover Verbal, Non-Verbal, Quantitative and Spatial Reasoning questions.

 Each of our practice tests and courses is pitched at the same difficulty level but contain a unique set of questions.
-The first provide parents with an indication of their child’s current cognitive abilities, whilst the remaining can be a great way to benchmark and monitor progress and improvement.
+The first provides parents with an indication of their child’s current cognitive abilities, whilst the remaining can be a great way to benchmark and monitor progress and improvement.

 Badminton School CAT4 Practice Tests and Courses

 CAT4 Practice Tests